 Gain Classroom Teaching Experience

 In addition to core coursework, you will participate in a Professional Development Sequence (PDS).
 Through this teacher preparation program, you will learn the foundations of teaching from coursework, fieldwork and observations, and be placed in elementary classrooms at several grade levels over the course of three semesters.
-You will earn up to 800 hours of classroom experience, far exceeding the 30-hour requirement set by the State of Texas.
+You will earn up to 800 hours of classroom experience and be well prepared to demonstrate leadership and experience in your future teaching position.

 You will also learn the fundamentals of teaching such as: